fajo-de/mokey/README.md

 $ chmod 640 /etc/mokey/private/mokeyapp.keytab
 $ chgrp mokey /etc/mokey/private/mokeyapp.keytab
 ```

+Alternatively a service account can be used to access FreeIPA.

 Edit mokey configuration file and set path to keytab file.
 The values for
 `token_secret` and `csrf_secret` will be automatically generated for you if